Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 - The explanatory text below the table differs.

-For instance, the FDA has 300 identity standards in 20 categories of foods.
-And those standards can differ between Canada and the U.S.
+The FDA has 300 identity standards in 20 categories of foods and these standards may differ from the Canadian Standards of identity.

 Here are the links to the U.S. and the Canadian Standards of Identity:

-Here are the links to the U.S. and Canadian lists of permitted additives:
+Here are the links to the latest U.S. and Canadian lists of permitted food additives:

 If your packaging labeling doesn’t conform to the regulations, it may be the subject of a recall.

-In that regard, it is crucial to list all the allergens which must be declared.
-Allergen declaration is one of the top reasons for recalls.
+In that regard, it is crucial to list all the allergens with mandatory declarations.
+Allergen declaration is one of the top reasons for product recalls.

 Be aware that the list of allergens with mandatory declaration is different in the U.S. and Canada.

-Below is the list of allergens which must be declared in Canada (reference):
+Below is the list of priority allergens which must be declared in Canada (see Health Canada reference):

-- almonds, Brazil nuts, cashews, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios or walnuts;
+- tree nuts (almonds, Brazil nuts, cashews, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios or walnuts);

 - peanuts;